Jack Fritscher: Genre publishing

-With producer Mark Hemry in 1984, Fritscher co-founded the pioneering Palm Drive Video featuring homomasculine entertainment.
-Palm Drive Video expanded in 1996 to Palm Drive Publishing, San Francisco.
-For Palm Drive Fritscher wrote, cast, and directed more than 150 video features.
-His work includes documentary footage of the first "Bear" contest (Pilsner Inn, February 1987).
-These videos are no longer for sale, as Fritscher declined to shift to DVD format and shut down the video company.
+Together with producer Mark Hemry, Fritscher co-founded the pioneering Palm Drive Video in 1984, dedicated to homomasculine entertainment.
+Fritscher wrote, cast, and directed more than 150 fetish features for Palm Drive Video.
+The studio also produced documentary content of a wide range of street festivals and competitive events, including the first "Bear" contest (Pilsner Inn, February 1987).

+The 2021 documentary film Raw!
+Uncut!
+Video! examines the output and influence of Fritscher and Hemry.

 Gay historian and cultural participant

 As an eyewitness participant, Fritcher contributed an article on Chuck Arnett ("Artist Chuck Arnett: His Life/Our Times”), to editor Mark Thompson’s Leatherfolk: Radical Sex, People, Politics, and Practice.
 He was a frequent historical journalist for the Bay Area Reporter and Leather Times.
 In 1972, he was the first gay writer to unearth and interview Samuel Steward (Phil Andros); his Steward audiotapes were referenced in Justin Spring's biography of Steward, Secret Historian (2010).
 As a gay popular culture critic, Fritscher began collecting his extensive gay history archive in 1965.

 Chris Nelson photographed Fritscher for Richard Bulger's original Bear magazine as well as for the photography book The Bear Cult, selected and introduced by Edward Lucie-Smith.
 As a writer and photographer, he contributed fiction and photographs for covers and interior layouts for Bear magazine and other Brush Creek Media magazines.
 He wrote the introduction to Les Wright's Bear Book II and contributed to Ron Suresha's Bears on Bears: Interviews & Discussions as well as to editor Mark Hemry's fiction anthology Tales of the Bear Cult.
 In addition to Chris Nelson, Fritscher has been photographed by Robert Mapplethorpe, Daniel Nicoletta, Arthur Tress, David Hurles, David Sparrow, Robert Opel and his nephew Robert Oppel, and Jim Tushinski.